On spectral stability of the nonlinear Dirac equation: Introduction

-If the spectrum of the linearized equation is on the imaginary axis, we will say that the corresponding solitary wave is \emph{spectrally stable}, or \emph{linearly stable}.
-In this case, one hopes to prove the \emph{asymptotic stability} of solitary waves using the dispersive estimates similarly to how this has been done for the nonlinear Schr\"odinger equation.
-First results in this direction are already appearing~\cite{2011arXiv1103.4452B}, with the assumptions on the spectrum of the linearized equation playing a crucial role.
-(Note that in the context of the nonlinear Dirac equation we do not know how to prove the \emph{orbital stability} \cite{MR901236} except via proving the asymptotic stability first.)
+Once the spectral stability is known, one hopes to prove the \emph{asymptotic stability} of solitary waves using the dispersive estimates, similarly to how this has been done for the nonlinear Schr\"odinger equation.
+First results in this direction are already appearing: in~\cite{MR2924465}, the asymptotic stability is proved for the translation-invariant nonlinear Dirac equation case in (3+1)D, with the spectral stability assumption playing a crucial role.
+We point out that due to the strong indefiniteness of the Dirac operator (the energy conservation does not lead to any bounds on the $H^{1/2}$-norm), we do not know how to prove the \emph{orbital stability} \cite{MR901236} but via proving the asymptotic stability first.
+The only exception is the completely integrable massive Thirring model in (1+1)D, where additional conserved quantities arising from the complete integrability allow to prove orbital stability of solitary waves \cite{MR3147657,MR3462129}.
+In the absence of spectral stability, one expects to be able to prove \emph{orbital instability}, in the sense of~\cite{MR901236}; in \cite{MR2916078}, such instability is proved in the context of the nonlinear Schr\"odinger equation, in a very general situation.

-Since the isolated eigenvalues depend continuously on the perturbation, it is convenient to trace the behavior of ``unstable'' eigenvalues (eigenvalues with positive real part) for linearization at the solitary waves $\phi\sb\omega e^{- \jj \omega t}$, considering $\omega$ as a parameter.
+Since the isolated eigenvalues depend continuously on the perturbation, it is convenient to trace the location of ``unstable'' eigenvalues (eigenvalues with positive real part) for linearization at the solitary waves $\phi\sb\omega e\sp{- \jj \omega t}$ considering $\omega$ as a parameter.
 For example, if one knows that solitary waves with $\omega$ in a certain interval are spectrally stable, one wants to know how and when the ``unstable'' eigenvalues may emerge from the imaginary axis.
-The emergence of unstable eigenvalues from $\lambda=0$ is described by the Vakhitov-Kolokolov stability criterion \cite{dirac-vk-arxiv}.
-In the present paper, we investigate the bifurcation of eigenvalues from the essential spectrum.
-We prove that such bifurcations are only possible from the part of the essential spectrum between the edge of the spectral gap and the embedded threshold: $\lambda\in \jj \R$, $\abs{\lambda}\in[m-\abs{\omega},m+\abs{\omega}]$.
-We will show that such bifurcations, if they exist, can only originate from the embedded eigenvalues (with the exception of $\omega\in\{0;\,\pm m\}$, $\lambda= \pm\jj (m-\abs{\omega})$).

-Our approach to the spectral stability of solitary waves in the nonlinear Dirac equation is also applicable to the Dirac-Maxwell system.
-Let us mention that the local well-posedness of the Dirac-Maxwell system was proved in \cite{MR1391520}, while the existence of standing waves in the Dirac-Maxwell system is proved in \cite{MR1386737} (for $\omega\in(-m,0)$) and \cite{MR1618672} (for $\omega\in(-m,m)$).
-(For an overview of these results, see \cite{MR1897689}.)
-According to the nonrelativistic asymptotics ($\omega\gtrsim -m$) from \cite{dm-existence}, we expect that the solitary waves with $\omega$ sufficiently close to $-m$ are spectrally stable.